eduardopuerta9/eduardopuerta9/README.md

 **`FullStack Web Developer`**

-I am a health sciences graduate turned full stack developer with a passion to attack challenges head on.
-My desire to complete challenges and find solutions comes from the fulfillment I receive when I find the solutions to difficult challenges.
-I optimize my productivity and results with detailed planning, clear communication, collaboration, and organization.
-I am someone who is easy to work with and fluent in both English and Spanish.
+As a health sciences graduate turned full stack developer, I bring a unique blend of skills and perspectives to every challenge I tackle.
+With a passion for problem-solving and a commitment to delivering high-quality results, I thrive on finding innovative solutions to complex problems.
+My approach to work is grounded in meticulous planning, clear communication, and collaborative teamwork, allowing me to optimize my productivity and achieve outstanding outcomes.
+Fluent in both English and Spanish, I am a skilled communicator who can work effectively with individuals from diverse backgrounds and cultures.uent in both English and Spanish.

    <p align="left">
       <a href="https://www.linkedin.com/in/eduardo-puerta-0a7707265/">